How to get a door ding repair without expensive paint, or leaving it for days at a body shop.

 How Door Dings are Priced

-A small ding which can be covered by a 25 cent piece will cost $75.
+A small ding which can be covered by a 25 cent piece* can be as low as $125.
 This applies to many dents but there are other factors when estimating: